 In 2010 Mr. Carroll created Singing in the Summer, an intensive week-long summer choral program for high school students in Maryland.
 Faculty members including Timothy Hsu, Larissa Sanders, and Andrew Shryock helped to develop the program with the inclusion of sessions ranging from music theory and history to technology and acoustics.

-Mr. Carroll has been the director and music director for Sister Act, All Shook Up, and Seussical and music director for productions including Joseph and the Amazing Technicolor Dreamcoat, 1776, Willy Wonka Jr., The Fantasticks, The Wizard of Oz, and My Fair Lady; conductor for Guys and Dolls; and orchestral musician for Beauty and the Beast, Cats, How to Succeed in Business Without Really Trying, Damn Yankees, and Two Gentleman of Verona.
+Mr. Carroll has been the director and music director for Sister Act, All Shook Up, Seussical, and Beauty and the Beast and music director for productions including Joseph and the Amazing Technicolor Dreamcoat, 1776, Willy Wonka Jr., The Fantasticks, The Wizard of Oz, and My Fair Lady; conductor for Guys and Dolls; and orchestral musician for Beauty and the Beast, Cats, How to Succeed in Business Without Really Trying, Damn Yankees, and Two Gentleman of Verona.

 In August 2013 Mr. Carroll began working with the Eastern Opera Company of New Jersey as he coached singers and accompanied performances of Verdi’s Otello.
 Then as music director with Eastern Opera, Mr. Carroll worked on productions of Johann Strauss Jr.’s Die Fledermaus, Bizet’s Carmen, and Leoncavallo’s Pagliacci for the 2013-2014 season.
 In addition, in January 2014 Mr. Carroll was the conductor for Mozart’s The Marriage of Figaro with Stony Hill Players of Summit, New Jersey.

 Mr. Carroll is the President of the New Jersey Chapter of the World Piano Teachers Association.
-He is a member of the American Guild of Organists and serves as Sub Dean of the Metro NJ Chapter.
-He is also a member of the Music Teachers' National Association and the National Association of Pastoral Musicians.
+He is a member of the American Guild of Organists, Music Teachers' National Association, and the National Association of Pastoral Musicians.